 Sheridan Voysey is a writer, speaker and broadcaster with a keen interest on makes life deeply worthwhile.
 He is the author of seven books, including The Making of Us: Who We Can Become When Life Doesn’t Go as Planned (March 2019), Resurrection Year: Turning Broken Dreams into New Beginnings, plus Resilient and the award-winning Unseen Footprints.
 His writing has been featured in various publications, and he writes regularly for Our Daily Bread, a devotional read by 90 million people daily.

-Sheridan is a presenter of Pause for Thought on BBC Radio 2’s Chris Evans Breakfast Show (heard by 10 million people daily), and has conducted over 2000 radio interviews in his 25-year broadcast career.
-He has been featured on BBC Breakfast, BBC News, Day of Discovery, 100 Huntley Street, BBC Radio 4, BBC Radio 5 Live, the ABC, Moody Radio, and in publications like The Sunday Telegraph, The Daily Mail, Christianity, and Third Way.
+Sheridan is a presenter of Pause for Thought on BBC Radio 2’s Zoe Ball Breakfast Show (heard by 9 million people daily), and has conducted over 2000 radio interviews in his 25-year broadcast career.
+He has been featured on BBC Breakfast, BBC News, Day of Discovery, 100 Huntley Street, BBC Radio 4, BBC Radio 5 Live, the ABC, CBC’s Tapestry, and in publications like The Times, The Sunday Telegraph and Christianity Today.
 He speaks at conferences and events around the world.

 Sheridan is the author of seven popular books

 They include the new gift book Reflect with Sheridan, The Making of Us: Who We Can Become When Life Doesn’t Go as Planned (Thomas Nelson/Harper Collins, March 2019), Resilient: Your Invitation to a Jesus-Shaped Life (October 2015), Resurrection Year: Turning Broken Dreams into New Beginnings (shortlisted for the 2014 ECPA Book of the Year award), Unseen Footprints: Encountering the Divine Along the Journey of Life (2006 Australian Christian Book of the Year, now in its fourth edition), and the three-volume series Open House: Sheridan Voysey in Conversation.

 Sheridan’s writing has been featured in numerous publications